Dan210991/Personal-work/Dissertation_Artefact/README.txt

+WARNING:

+If attempting to run this from github you will need all the external libraries and a Twitter developers account with valid API keys
+Otherwise the program will not work and crash on execution

 Known Issue 1:

 when launching the artifact it is recommended to open the code within the idle viewer then run the module,